-- Step 4: Using data gathered through research, forecast anticipated growth of the industry.
+- Step 4: Using data gathered through research, the industry forecast anticipated growth.
 The predictions should be both long- and short-term.

 You want your business plan to tell you how your company compares to others in the industry.
 It is difficult to predict how your company’s product or service will perform in the marketplace without knowing what your competitors are doing.
-A competitive analysis section draws upon the research you did before you began to write your business plan to offer the data and analysis to support your performance assumptions.
+A competitive analysis section draws upon the research you did before writing your business plan to offer the data and analysis to support your performance assumptions.

 Writing an effective competitive analysis can be accomplished in five steps.
-Keep in mind that the data you will need about your competitors should have been gathered earlier when you conducted the industry analysis prior to starting work on creation of your business plan.
+Keep in mind that the data you will need about your competitors should have been gathered earlier when you conducted the industry analysis before starting work on creating your business plan.

 - Step 1: Identify and list your competitors.
-You can do this in paragraph format or in a spreadsheet.
-You should include the name and location of each competitor along with the products they offer, sales volume, market share, pricing information, marketing strategy and other details their business.
+You can do this in paragraph format or a spreadsheet.
+You should include each competitor’s name and location along with the products they offer, sales volume, market share, pricing information, marketing strategy, and other details of their business.